 - Mass operations like multiple site updates now start much faster than before if you have many sites.

-- When users collapse or expand a site card, WordPress Toolkit now saves this information on a per-user basis.
+- When users collapse or expand a site card, WP Toolkit now saves this information on a per-user basis.

 - Site card list has undergone a whole new makeover.
 This is one of those cases where a picture is worth a thousand words: